 Once you've had a mortgage and proved you can make repayments, lenders become minded to offer ever-increasing sums....

 Don't expect lenders to lend responsibly.
-It's up to you to make a judgment call as to the risk.
+It's up to you to make a judgement call as to the risk.

 Remember, if interest rates start to increase, you need to ensure that you can still afford the monthly mortgage payments.

-A financial adviser will be able to provide you with different figures depending on rate rises.
-Potentially you could borrow anywhere between 3 - 6 times your salary (if you're buying as a couple it'll can still reach 5 times your combined incomes).
-Each lender will offer a different combination of Interest Rate, Fee's and maximum advance based on your situation.
+An Independent Mortgage Broker will be able to help you identify what you can afford to borrow.
+Potentially you could borrow anywhere between 3 - 5 times your salary as a maximum threshold before a lender applies their affordability model to your unique situation. (if you're buying as a couple you could still reach 5 times your combined incomes).
+Each lender will offer a different combination of Interest Rate, Fee's and maximum advance based on your how they view your affordability.
+Each Lender has its own way of accessing affordability which can lead to a lot of confusion over how much it is possible to borrow.

-The quickest way to discover the maximum you can comfortably borrow is by speaking to an experienced "whole of market" mortgage broker, such as ourselves.
+The quickest way to discover the maximum you can comfortably borrow is by speaking to an experienced Independent mortgage broker, such as ourselves.
 To discuss your requirements call us on 0800 3893796 or 01483 419288.
 Alternatively request a call from us by completing our contact form.

 First impressions count for so much - many properties have been bought before the prospective purchaser has even set foot inside the property.